Convert Callouts Interactively

 - Editorial judgment is needed for each code example

-Use convert-callouts-to-deflist
+Use convert-callouts-to-deflist when:

 - You want consistent formatting across all code blocks